School Safety Overview

 Chartiers Valley SROs are police officers who have participated in extensive training through the National Association of School Resource Officers (NASRO).
 NASRO promotes the triad concept, which requires SROs to serve as educators, informal counselors and law enforcement officers.
 Chartiers Valley’s SROs exemplify these roles on a daily basis.

 Officer Bill Oslick from Collier Township was selected to be the High School/Middle School SRO, Officer Ed Povirk from Scott Township was selected to be the Intermediate School SRO.
 To begin their official duties as SROs, the officers attended NASRO’s basic SRO course at the end of January 2013.
 They began working in our schools in February 2013.
-Collier Officer Franz Zygmuntowicz joined the district in January 2017 as the Primary School SRO.
+Collier Officer Joseph Duckworth joined the district as the Primary School SRO.

 |Officer Bill Oslick